Thebloxers998/GameAUTH_API/README.md

 ## License

-NinjaMail is licensed under the MIT License.
+NinjaMail is licensed under the  MPL-2.0 license.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact

 If you have any questions or need further assistance, feel free to contact us at support@ninjamail.com.

----

-Happy coding with NinjaMail! 🥷📧